-Mark D. Riley is Hocking College’s new Cyber Security Program Manager.
+Mark D. Riley is Hocking College’s new Cybersecurity and Network Systems Program Manager.

 Riley was born at Clark Air Base in The Philippines and raised in Athens, Ohio.
 A graduate of Alexander High School, Riley went on to earn both a Bachelor’s and Master’s degree from Ohio University.

-Riley describes himself as an “IT Professional and Educator” who has more than 10 years of experience in the computer science field doing computer programming, web design, IT project management, IT repair and technology consulting.
+Riley describes himself as an “IT Professional and Educator” who has more than 10 years of experience in the computer science field doing computer programming, web design, information technology project management, IT repair and technology consulting.